-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The cluster has very good access to the arterial road network.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The cluster has very good access to the arterial road network.
 Carmen Road and Main South Road are major arterials and Racecourse Road/Buchanans Road is a minor arterial.
 The rail corridor passes through the centre of the cluster.
-The cluster has good access to the airport and to the port via the arterial road and rail networks.
-16 Land Assembly The cluster is generally developed with a scattering of vacant sites.
+The 16 cluster has good access to the airport and to the port via the arterial road and rail networks.
+Land Assembly The cluster is generally developed with a scattering of vacant sites.
 The average vacant site size is approximately 6400m 2 and there are vacant sites up to 3ha.
 There are several areas of contiguous vacant sites which would provide for a variety of scales and types of use.
 Some sites could potentially be intensified.
 12 Land Remediation Requirements A number of the vacant sites are HAIL sites because of long- standing industrial uses including chemical and fertiliser manufacturing and storage, motor vehicle workshops, scrapyards and meat processing.
 A number of sites have also been subject to uncontrolled filling.
-2 4 Location-specific Private Infrastructure Requirements The cluster is serviced.
+4 Location-specific Private Infrastructure Requirements The cluster is serviced.
 Consent notices on some sites require additional precautions to be taken when disposing of stormwater to ground because of the risk of leaching of contaminants.
-3 6 Natural Hazards Constraints 9 Planning Constraints The planning framework generally anticipates and provides for industrial activities (other than heavy industrial activities) in the Industrial General Zone.anning ConstraintsHeavy industrial activities are restricted on sites zoned Industrial General but permitted subject to built form standards in the Industrial Heavy Zone.There are no cluster specific rules for Hornby North.
-12 Other Development Constraints 6 TOTAL WEIGHTED SCORE 65
+6 Natural Hazards Constraints 9 The planning framework generally anticipates and provides for industrial activities (other than heavy industrial activities) in the Industrial General Zone.
+Planning Constraints Heavy industrial activities are restricted on sites zoned Industrial General but permitted subject to built form standards in the Industrial Heavy Zone.
+4 12 There are no cluster specific rules for Hornby North.
+Other Development Constraints The entire cluster is located over unconfined and semiconfined aquifers.
+There is a tertiary education facility in part of the Industrial General Zone.
+As a sensitive activity, this may constrain to some extent the types of activities that can locate in close proximity.
+3 6 TOTAL WEIGHTED SCORE 65